Olu1of1/NBA-Lumiboy/README.md

-- 👋 Hi, I’m @Olu1of1
+- 👋 Hi, I’m @Olu
-- 👀 I’m interested in ..web development, software devolopment, and automation.
+- 👀 I’m interested in Web Development, Software Devolopment, AI and ML.
-- 🌱 I’m currently a backend engineer at FlagIQ
+- 🌱 I’m currently a Backend Engineer at FlagIQ
 - 💞️ I’m looking to collaborate on Backend Projects and AI implementation Projects
 - 📫 How to reach me lumithegreat@gmail.com...